Joining datasets#

 Ray Data allows multiple Dataset

-instances to be joined using different join types (left/right/full outer, inner, etc) based
+instances to be joined using different join types (inner, outer, semi, anti) based on the provided key columns as follows:

 import ray